Unquenched Charmonium and Beyond

-Here, a new perspective of constructing high-exciting light-flavor meson spectroscopy was provided in Refs. \cite{Wang:2021gle,Wang:2020kte}.
-A guiding principle comes from the well-established success of unquenched approaches in the spectroscopy of charmonium and bottomonium, as introduced in Sec.~\ref{section4} and Sec.~\ref{section7}, respectively.
-Motivated by these achievements, it is natural to extend the same unquenched spectroscopy description to the light-flavor meson sector, where such effects are expected to be even more pronounced.
-Compared with traditional spectroscopic analysis based on Regge trajectory, this approach can offer a more precise description of the high-exciting spectrum and provide exact spatial wave functions for the physical states.
+Here, a new perspective of constructing \changelabel{highly excited} light-flavor meson spectroscopy was provided in Refs. \cite{Wang:2021gle,Wang:2020kte}.
+A guiding principle comes from the well-established success of unquenched approaches in the spectroscopy of charmonium and bottomonium, as introduced in Sec.~\ref{section4} and Sec.~\ref{section7}, respectively. \changelabel{ It should be clarified that the "unquenched" discussed in this subsection are effectively realized through a screened potential to describe the mass spectrum.
+This screening approach serves as an effective description of continuum-induced unquenching, which is distinct from explicit coupled-channel calculations.
+Of course, a full coupled-channel treatment in the light-flavor meson sector is considerably more challenging than that in heavy quarkonium, primarily because the contributions from a large number of open intermediate channels must be simultaneously considered, which warrants systematic experimental and theoretical investigations in the future. } Motivated by these achievements, it is natural to extend the same unquenched spectroscopy description to the light-flavor meson sector, where such effects are expected to be even more pronounced.
+Compared with traditional spectroscopic analysis based on Regge trajectory, this approach can offer a more precise description of the \changelabel{highly excited} spectrum and provide exact spatial wave functions for the physical states.
 These wave functions enable more reliable calculations of decay amplitudes and production strengths, which are indispensable for connecting spectroscopy with experimental observables.
 With such spectroscopic support, the cross sections measured in different processes can be analyzed in a unified and consistent manner, rather than through isolated fits.
-The strategy outlined above actually provides a systematic and generally applicable framework for the construction of high-exciting spectra.
+The strategy outlined above actually provides a systematic and generally applicable framework for the construction of \changelabel{highly excited} spectra.
 In the following, we illustrate the application of this strategy by decoding the nature of the well-known $Y(2175)$ through a combined analysis of scattering cross sections in open-strange channels from electron-positron collision.